- You are never done growing customer relationships or improving business results. That's why Customer Relationship Management is a journey.

 The below diagram shows both the most important customer service business outcomes and the 9 best practices to achieve them.

 Your CRM software can be designed to facilitate these outcomes.
-But similar to the sales and marketing outcomes, some CRM modification is required.
+But similar to the sales and marketing outcomes, some modification is required.
 For example, few CRM systems calculate the essential metric of customer lifetime value (CLV) and even fewer calculate customer health scores that can be used to detect customers at risk of churn.

 The Point is This